 Choose the safest used car

-Watch our crash test videos to see how choosing a five-star rated 2009 Holden Cruze over a two-star rated 2007 Mitsubishi Lancer could save your life in a crash.
+Watch our crash test videos to see how choosing a three-star rated 2009 Holden Cruze over a one-star rated 2007 Mitsubishi Lancer could save your life in a crash.

 Even though both these used cars cost less than $10,000, the damage to the vehicles when crashed into each other at 60 km/h is vastly different.

-The five-star rated silver Holden Cruze has only minor damage to the dashboard, while the cabin area around the driver is still intact.
+The three-star rated silver Holden Cruze has only minor damage to the dashboard, while the cabin area around the driver is still intact.

 Choose the safest new models

-The Australasian New Car Assessment Program (ANCAP) is Australasia's leading independent vehicle safety advocate.
+The Australasian New Car Assessment Program (ANCAP) is a leading independent vehicle safety advocate.

 Since 1992, ANCAP has published crash test results for a wide range of new passenger and light commercial vehicles sold in Australia and New Zealand.
 ANCAP is supported by all Australian and New Zealand motoring clubs, the Australian Government, the New Zealand Government, Australian state and territory governments, the Victorian Transport Accident Commission, NRMA Insurance and the FIA Foundation.